czyczk/polkadot-http-api/README.md

 # Polkadot HTTP API

 ## Description
 An HTTP wrapper for Polkadot JS API.
 Useful for languages that cannot easily call Javascript functions.
 APIs are arranged in a similar way as the original Polkladot JS APIs.
+It covers a lot of useful APIs from not only `@polkadot/api` but also `@polkadot/keyring` and `@polkadot/api-contract`.

 ## Instructions